Scientific Detector Workshop

 Bo Shojaei - “Teledyne’s detector and readout integrated circuit (ROIC) technologies”

-Cristobal Padilla - “Cryogenic Optical System for VLWIR Detector Characterization”
+Cristobal Padilla - “Cryogenic Optical System for VLWIR Detector Characterisation”

 Bernard Chaudoir - “ORION sensor high dynamic range and sub-electron dark noise image sensor”